 AR source documents (e.g., Invoices), documentation of collection effort, and documentation of payments and any adjustments should be retained for at least four years after the receivable has been paid.

-Government Code section 16583.2 requires an agency/department to submit an Accounts Receivable Workbook to the SCO detailing its accounts receivables.
-The detailed instructions and forms for preparing the AR Workbook are posted on the SCO website under the Accounts Receivable Reporting section.
+Government Code section 16583.2 requires an agency/department to submit accounts receivable information to the SCO detailing its accounts receivables.
+The detailed instructions are posted on the SCO website under the Accounts Receivable Reporting section.